Secure Messaging

 • This message contains an ADatP-3/APP-11 Message Text Format (MTF) which can be downloaded as an attachment for processing in a C2 (Command and Control) system.

-Email and General Purpose Use
+Email and General Purpose

-Role-Based Mailboxes & Message Distribution
+Role Based Mailboxes & Message Distribution

 While military messaging provides communication between organizations, mailboxes are role based.
 Harrier supports role based mailboxes by authenticating users and then allowing the user to select a role-based mailbox that the user is authorized to access.
 This selection is illustrated below: